 The Kumon triangle - student, parent, Instructor

-As Kumon is a daily study programme (where students complete work at home each day and visit the study centre up to twice per week), it is vital the parent is closely involved at home, in not only motivating but also ensuring corrections are done regularly, as this is where a child can learn rapidly.
+As Kumon is a daily study programme, with students completing work at home each day and visiting the study centre up to twice a week, it is vital that the parent is closely involved in the studying process at home.
+A Kumon parent will not only motivate their child but also ensure corrections are done regularly, enabling students to learn rapidly.

-Often it is simply engagement between parent and child that ensures the child is able to maximise their learning at home.
+Often simple engagement between a Kumon parent and child that ensures the child is able to maximise their at home learning.

-Throughout a Kumon student's journey their Instructor will set work at the right volume and level of study to pursue their potential.
+Throughout a Kumon student's journey their Instructor will set them work at the right volume and level of study to maximise their progress.
 At the centre the Instructor will:

-- give feedback and guidance based on these observations to help build the child's academic and self-learning skills; and
+- give feedback and guidance based on these observations to help build the child's academic and self-learning skills

 - set medium-term and long-term goals in consultation with the child, making a study projection to achieve these.

 At home, it is the role of the parents to encourage the child to stay on track and pursue their goals.
 A Kumon parent should:

 - remain positive and show their child they are there to support their learning for the long term